The average person swallows eight spiders a year while sleeping.

 he have earned enough trust to see a heavy workload if he gets

 off to a slow start against the Steelers?

 4. Ryan Tannehill struggles when Derrick Henry thrives

 and vice versa.

-and Henry's fantasy point totals:
+Henry's fantasy point totals:

 Tannehill and Henry's weekly point

 After playing 21 regular-season games together, it's safe to say